cambricorp/cambricorp/README.md

-### Hi there 👋 ... code is like wine, best enjoyed with friends!
+### Hi there 👋 ...
 I'm excited to start unthawing this account!

 <!--
 **cambricorp/cambricorp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.